Aquanty/rtd-hgs/docs/source/index.rst

 Grid
 ~~~~

-[sec:grid_output] The following instructions can be useful in checking
+.. _sec:grid_output: The following instructions can be useful in checking
 the results of the grid generation section.

 --------------